AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 ```
 ### Scope
 #### Access Specifiers
-By default, member functions & variables contained within an object can be accessed from outside of the object.
-However, accessibility can be & should be restricted where appropriate.
-The purpose of doing so is to prevent accidental & unintentional operations on members of objects from areas of code that would never need to be able to do so.
+By default, member functions & variables contained within an object cannot be read from or written to from outside of the object.
+The purpose of restricting access to variables & functions within an object from outside of the object is to prevent accidental & unintentional operations on members of objects from areas of code that would never need to be able to do so.
 This helps to prevent the accumulation of bugs.
+However, accessibility can be & should be flexible where appropriate.

 The ability to change the scope by which members can be accessed is done through access specifiers.
 There are three main types, ```public```, ```protected``` & ```private```.
-The public specifier is the default setting, allows for read & write access outside the class.
-The private specifier, in contrast, prevents all access from outside the class.
-The protected specifier is a kind of middle ground, as it prevents access from outside the class, however it allows for access from subclasses.
-For clarification on subclasses, see the [Inheritance](#inheritance) section.
+The private specifier is the default setting, denying any direct access from outside the class.
+The public specifier, in contrast, allows complete direct access from outside the class.
+Lastly, the protected specifier exists as a kind of middle ground.
+It prevents direct access from outside the class, however it allows for direct access from [subclasses](#inheritance).

+Below is an example from [AccessSpecifiers](/Lab2/Examples/AccessSpecifiers/) demonstrating access specification.
+For clarification on subclasses however, see the [Inheritance](#inheritance) section.

 **Header**
 ```c++